ali-khurshid/stroke-risk-predictive-analysis/README.md

 ![alt text](Images/pairplot_numerical.png)

-This pairplot chart suggests that the strongest bivariate features in patients suffering from a stroke tend to be be older and higher average glucose level ones.
+This pairplot chart suggests that the strongest bivariate features in patients suffering from a stroke tend to be older and higher average glucose level ones.
 It also confirms that BMI appears less distinct between both stroke and non stroke patients.

 ---